mrperkett/mnist-digits-visualization/README.md

 python3 ./mnist-digits-visualization/scripts/runUMAP.py -d data/ -s all -n 5000 -o test
 ```

-If all goes well, you should see output similar to that below, and two output files will be generated (`example-umap_projection.tsv` and `test-labels.txt`).
+If all goes well, you should see output similar to that below, and two output files will be generated (`test-umap_projection.tsv` and `test-umap_labels.txt`).
 Example Jupyter notebooks are provided in the `notesbooks/` folder that can be used to generate plots showing the UMAP projection.
 ```
 Reading data...